Generalized and Personalized Federated Learning with Black-Box Foundation Models via Orthogonal Transformations: Theoretical Analysis of FedOT

-\paragraph{Geometric and Semantic Advantages.} In addition to bounding gradient discrepancies, orthogonal transformations are invertible, thereby one-to-one, ensuring that distinct features \(\{\mathcal{I}(x)\}\) remain distinct after transformation.
-Furthermore, an orthogonal matrix in \(\mathbb{R}^{d\times d}\) has \(\tfrac{d(d-1)}{2}\) degrees of freedom (DOF), approximately half that of a general linear transformation~(\(d^2\)).
-This reduction in DOF helps preserve the structure of the pre-trained manifold, mitigating excessive distortion and reducing the risk of overfitting to local data.
+\paragraph{Geometric Advantages and Feature Preservation.} Beyond minimizing gradient conflict, orthogonal transformations offer significant geometric advantages.
+They are inherently invertible, ensuring that distinct features in the original FM space remain distinct after transformation, thereby preventing information collapse.
+Furthermore, an orthogonal matrix possesses \(\tfrac{d(d-1)}{2}\) degrees of freedom (DOF), which is approximately half that of a general linear transformation~(\(d^2\)).
+This constrained capacity is instrumental in preserving the pre-trained manifold structure of the FM, which in turn prevents feature distortion and overfitting to local data.